BradNichol/personal-blog/content/blog/my-2021-career-update.md

 So, did I make it?
 Did I achieve my goal?

 ### Drum roll please.....🥁

 I am pleased to say that YES, I achieved my goal.
 In August last year, I officially became a software developer for Auto Trader, the UK's largest marketplace for new and used vehicles.

 When I started this journey, I never thought that I would be working for such an exceptional tech-based company, especially for my first developer role, and even more so during a pandemic.
-My team is fantastic, and everyday I get to work with professional, senior and principal level developers.
+My team is fantastic, and every day I get to work with professional, senior and principal level developers.
 I really lucked out on this one.

 ### What's next?